 Security is not something taken lightly by WordPress, however, even as the platform is strengthened; malicious individuals will explore new ways to overcome them.
 Ensuring that your security is up to date and at its best is certainly something that should often be considered.
 Understanding the vulnerabilities and taking the necessary precautions is vital to the protection of your website and possibly your brand image.

-Themes are the framework that make your site look and act the way it does.
+Themes are the framework that makes your site look and act the way it does.
 There are many themes available that are well suited for any purpose.
 Themes, however, are often improved and updated just like plugins and the platform itself.
 Using an out of date theme limits the function and form of your web presence.

 Checking For Dead Links: